Gaya Prasad Katiyar

-Gaya Prasad Katiyar (Hindi: गया प्रसाद कटियार) (20 June 1900 – 10 February 1993) was an Indian revolutionary and member of Hindustan Socialist Republican Association.
+Gaya Prasad Katiyar (20 June 1900 – 10 February 1993) was an Indian revolutionary and member of Hindustan Socialist Republican Association.
 He worked for India's independence and joined hands with Bhagat Singh and Chandrasekhar Azad.

 Early life

 Gaya Prasad was born on 20 June 1900 in the village of Jagadishpur, Bilhaur tehsil, Kanpur to Nandarani and Mauji Ram.
 After completing his high school studies, he enrolled himself in the medicinal practice course in Kanpur.
 He joined the Arya Samaj, Kanpur branch where he got acquainted with Ganesh Shankar Vidyarthi.